MishaFrancis/MyWorld/README.md

-This is my world to see how version control and git/commit/push/pull works
+# This is my world to see how version control and git/commit/push/pull works with Python/Pytest

 ## Below is the command to run with report
 pytest -m smoke --html=reports.html